Brandon-C92/National_Alt_Fuel_Database/README.md

 # Data Visualization
 I first wanted to know how many stations were created, and when they started being produced.
-- But to do that I had to transfrom the data into a readable format
+- But to do that I had to transfrom the data into a readable format:

  <img width="1092" alt="Screenshot 2024-03-27 at 5 32 03 PM" src="https://github.com/Brandon-C92/National_Alt_Fuel_Database/assets/161045627/423b6646-1bde-4a5b-9fd7-e7357d130783">